cynicastic/scribe/README.md

 ## Contributing

+#### Code:
 This has been a learning project for me, so I'm probably more married to my way of doing things than I should be.
 Not to say suggestions aren't appreciated - they are and will be considered; but they are likely to be altered to my way of thinking about things if I add them, even if your way is clearly better.

+#### Money:
+Even if you think this is the best thing since sliced bread, please do not enquire about sending me money.
+If I accepted money, I'll feel obligated to keep improving this, and I've got more than enough obligations in life at this point.

 ## Authors